How to Upgrade MariaDB on Linux (AlmaLinux)

 MariaDB is a well-known, open-source relational database.
 The same developers involved with MySQL created MariaDB and promised to keep it open source.
 It is included in most cloud services and is the default in most Linux variants.
 It is built on performance, stability, and openness principles,.
 Furthermore, the MariaDB Foundation guarantees that contributions will be accepted based on technical merit.
 Your consistent upgrading of MariaDB versions to stay current will ensure you are using the best features in the database platform.

-Numerous new features and improvements have been made with every MariaDB release.
+Numerous features and improvements have been made with every MariaDB release.
 To receive essential security updates, and to avoid compatibility issues with other applications, you must upgrade MariaDB to the more recent supported versions.
 If you keep MariaDB up to date, you will gain several benefits, such as improved performance, increased security, new features, and much more.

 Prerequisites Prior to MariaDB Upgrqades